zcstarr/smart-pockets/README.md

 - test/ - Unit and integration tests for the Pockets/Service/PocketHub and Registry

 ### Concepts
-- PocketsHub is a factory contract that takes an average block time and an Owner it also deploys a public Registry that shows all the pockets and services registered with this hub.
+- PocketsHub is a factory contract that takes an average block time and an Owner.
+It also deploys a public Registry that shows all the pockets and services registered with this hub.
 It is used to deploy new Service Contracts and Pocket Contracts

-- Registry is a contract that  contains the registration for a Service, A Service Plan, and Pockets. this allows pockets and service providers to verify that they were produced by the hub and valid pocket/service contracts.
+- Registry is a contract that contains the registration for a Service, a service plan, and Pockets.
+This allows pockets and service providers to verify that they were produced by the hub and valid pocket/service contracts.
 Additionally it allows for service providers to communicate to pocket contracts what a subscription does.

 - Pockets is a contract that a user uses to register for service, or allow users to withdraw from a pocket on a one-shot or recurring basis